 - 32 vanilla beans

-- 1/2 gallon vodka or bourbon at least 70 proof
+- 1/2 gallon vodka or bourbon, rum, or brandy (at least 80 proof)

 Split the vanilla beans in half, lengthwise.

 Put the seeds and beans in a clean 1/2 gallon jar and pour in vodka.

 Put the jar in a dark cupboard.

 Start using it after a few weeks, though after 8 weeks it will be good and dark.
 Use anywhere you would use vanilla extract from the grocery store!

 Why Make Homemade Extract

 I used to buy vanilla extract made from bourbon at Trader Joe's and really liked what it did for our ice cream, so when I set out to make my own, that's the kind I wanted to make!

 Using homemade vanilla extract, our ice cream (and many other dishes) are out of this world.
 Like 500 times better.